-I stocked up on these basketball shorts for my son.
+I stocked up on basketball shorts for my son.
 He wears those to school and basically everywhere but church 10 months out of the year.
 When he’s not wearing those, he’s wearing a variation of these C9 by Champion athletic pants.

 I do get him into khakis and a collared shirt for church, but otherwise he looks ready for the basketball court.
 Thank goodness for Target prices, because those pants take a beating.

 Target is also my go-to store for kids’ swimwear.
 They always have cute styles and they wear quite well.
 We have several that have seen it through both my daughters’ for several years each.
 I picked up one for each of their Easter baskets this year.